 For services that you require, but which are not listed here, or if you have questions on the services listed, please contact:

-Research Analyst, ICT Client Services
+Research Computing team in ICT Client Services:

 ICT will assist researchers to install and to configure their computer system.
 This service ensures that the system will receive system updates and patches, and has appropriate security settings.

 See ICT Unit Support regarding installations on single-user computers for MicroSoft Windows and Apple MacOS.

 You may wish to use the web to distribute information from a database.
 These application and database hosting services are available through ICT.

 ICT provides servers for the "FLEXnet Publisher" (formerly called "FLEXlm") license manager for licensed software.
 A license manager allocates computer software licenses between multiple end users.
 It can be configured to provide a "floating" license which is allocated dynamically on a first-come first-served fashion, or to provide a license to a specific machine.

 Contact research computer support via email for details on having your licenses managed on ICT servers.